CryptoManiac/Reinventing-the-Wheel/README.md

 ### Elliptic cryptography

-* The reimplementation of uECC (limited by the secp256k1 subset):
+* The reimplementation of uECC (limited by supported the secp256k1 and secp256r1 curves):
     * Key generation
     * Message signing
     * Signature verification